Treating Incontinence in Women with Medicine

 • Antibiotics.
 These are used to treat urinary tract infections.

 • Botulinum toxin.
 Injection of botulinum toxin into the bladder muscle is an option when other medicines are not effective.
+Botulinum toxin injection can be effective in treating urine leakage for up to 6 months.
+If successful, this treatment may be repeated.

 Tips for taking medicine

-• Tell your healthcare provider if you have any side effects, your dosage may be adjusted if needed.
+• Tell your healthcare provider if you have any side effects.
+Your dosage may be adjusted if needed.

 • Be patient.
 It may take time to find the right dose for you.